Graphic Design and Photography

-Both graphic design and photography students create projects, using electronic media, typographic design, publication design, photojournalism, advertising illustration photography, and color management.
+Both graphic design and photography students create projects using electronic media, typographic design, photojournalism, advertising, illustration, photography, and color management.

 Faculty and Offices